Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 3. the tests that you create during development remain as a test suite that can help find issues at any time (especially after coding seemingly unrelated areas).

-The long term goal is to help foster a deeper understanding of software development among behavior analysts to facilitate their own coding as well as make their interactions with professional software development groups more effective.

-If participants are interested, the project may be included in future Saturday workshops outside the usual BAWC meetup schedule.
+If participants are interested, the project may be continued in future Saturday workshops outside the usual BAWC meetup schedule.
 Again, the purpose is to promote software development skills within the behavior analytic community.
 Such "workshops" would include online participation by attendees, including taking part in writing and debugging code (see "[pair programming](https://en.wikipedia.org/wiki/Pair_programming)").

 ### Rationale